-Due to the travel challenges between the Philippines and Hong Kong, many domestic helpers and their employers are asking if it would be possible for domestic helpers to stay in Hong Kong while processing their new visas.
+With the travel challenges due to the COVID-19 pandemic, many domestic helpers and their employers are asking if it would be possible for domestic helpers to stay in Hong Kong while processing their new visas.

 Normally, domestic helpers with broken or terminated contracts are required to return home while their visa is in processing.

 Fair Agency has handled more than a hundred cases in the past year where the Hong Kong Immigration made an exemption and allowed the domestic helper to process locally.
 We are happy to help with the processing.
 We charge a different service fee for this type of cases.
 Please contact us for more details.